cj-wong/photo-dash/README.md

 Each module should be named like so: `photo-dash-module`.
 Each module should send a put request to the REST API to create or update images.
 The data format for these images is documented [here](docs/DATA.md).

 Although this project focuses on a specific, generic frame ([Leed's] 1690-32BK), it may be possible to adapt the configurations for other dumb digital photo frames.
-This photo frame in particular has a SD card slot and a USB A input.
+This photo frame in particular has a full SD card slot and a USB A input slot.
 Both serve only as storage inputs; the frame cannot interact directly with a computer.
-More specifications are below; use them to adapt other frames for the project.
+More specifications are below; use them to adapt other frames for the project as necessary.

 Similarly, this project focuses on a SBC ([Raspberry Pi Zero W][RPIZ]) to serve as the endpoint.
 It will connect to the photo frame via USB A (using its `USB` micro USB out plug) and act as a mass storage device.
-This [guide][USBGUIDE] from [the Raspberry Pi Foundation][RPI] is very helpful for setting up a USB (OTG) gadget to simulate a flash drive. **Although not required, I recommend using this setup for the project.** I also recommend creating a data-only cable (details in the guide), as it means the SBC can be run independently of the photo frame.
+This [guide][USBGUIDE] from [the Raspberry Pi Foundation][RPI] is very helpful for setting up a USB (OTG) gadget to simulate a flash drive. **Although not required, I recommend using this setup for the project.** I also recommend creating a data-only cable (details in the guide), as it means the SBC can be run independently of the photo frame. *Note: because this is an endpoint to automatically generate images, you do not need to follow step 11 (Samba setup) in the guide.*

 ## 1690-32BK Specifications